dbohdan/process-env/README.md

 # process-env

 **process-env** prints select environment variables of a process, typically the current user's desktop session, as shell commands to set those variables or as JSON.
-This is useful, e.g., for accessing an [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent) started for your desktop session in remote sessions.
+This is useful if you want to access an [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent) started for your desktop session in a remote session and in similar scenarios.

 The default environment variables are as follows: